asantos00/website/content/blog/ok-tdd-sounds-great-but.md

 From here onwards, the whole flow would come up naturally.
 First by creating the API client tests, then the logic itself, and later use it on the component that needed to fetch the data.
 You can see the rest of the flow [here](https://alexandrempsantos.com/yes-tdd-does-apply-to-your-usecase#31-api-client).

-With the proposed changes, the flow strictly follows the **interface down** principle, making it more intuitive to follow and improve the overall code design.
+With the proposed changes, the flow strictly follows the **interface first** principle, making it more intuitive to follow and improve the overall code design.

 # Conclusion

 I hope to have answered some questions that were left floating the last time I wrote.
 At the same time, I wanted to demonstrate that both _writing_ and _software_ are **iterative** and **feedback-driven** processes.

-This post also broadcasts the precious knowledge that [Ruskin](https://twitter.com/jonnyparris) shared with me (many thanks for that 🙏).
-The mentioned problems/doubts were probably common in other people too, and I hope to have made them clear by now
+This post also writes down the precious knowledge that [Ruskin](https://twitter.com/jonnyparris) shared with me (many thanks for that 🙏).
+The noted problems and doubts were probably common in other people too, and I hope to have made them clear by now

 Are you still not convinced by TDD?
 What problems do you have using it?
 [Doesn't it apply to your use case?](https://alexandrempsantos.com/yes-tdd-does-apply-to-your-usecase) 😉